mfkiwl/SDR-R/vm-info/vmsetupinstructions.md

   - May install via apt or [via these instructions](https://pip.pypa.io/en/stable/installing/)
 * curl
   - Will be a dependency later on
+* libcanberra-gtk-module
+  - To suppress an error from GNU Radio

 # Installing GNU Radio